How do I get Disney+ on my smart TV? How to download and set up the app - TheNewsTrace

 - In the search field (at the high of the display screen) kind – you guessed it – “Disney+”

 - Choose the Disney+ icon and set up.
-This may download the app to your private home display screen.
+It will download the app to your private home display screen.

 - Log in and binge away